Skip to content

 What counts as an asset when working out net worth?

-Assets generally include anything of financial value that is owned, such as cash savings, property, vehicles, investments, tax-advantaged savings accounts, retirement funds, and even valuable personal possessions.
+Assets generally include anything of financial value that is owned, such as cash savings, property, vehicles, investments, ISAs, retirement funds, and even valuable personal possessions.
 It can help to be as thorough as possible when listing them, as people often underestimate their total assets by forgetting smaller accounts or accrued retirement savings value.
 This calculator can help illustrate how a full asset picture stacks up against liabilities.

 How often should I check my net worth?